fullstacksjs/eslint-config/README.md

 ## Usage

-To use the configuration all you need is exporting generated config by `init` function.
+To use the configuration, all you need is exporting the generated config by `init` function.
 The configuration reads the metadata from your root `package.json` file and automatically adds the rules and plugins that are needed.

 ### ESM